capsidjs/capsid/README.md

 <script src="path/to/capsid.js"></script>
 ```

 In this case, the library exports the global variable `capsid`.
-You can use it like the below:

 ```js
 capsid.def('my-component', MyComponent)